 Eddesands Resort is the prime destination for local, regional, and international tourists.
 Their prime customers are the elite of the Arab world from the Gulf, Egypt, Iraq, Syria, and Jordan.
 Business has been reduced by 40% since the war started in Syria.
 Roger Edde has to invest his own money to keep his pet project alive.

-As a yoga teacher, I was intrigued by their consultancy team and wellness retreats.
+As a former yoga teacher, I was intrigued by their consultancy team and wellness retreats.
 You can find, all year long, a differentiated experience with:

 - Personalized spa treatments at the éTropical Spa with packages in relaxation, slimming, and detoxification.

 - Wellness meals prepared at La Pêche du Jour by wellness chefs and supervised by local nutritionist and food safety consultant.

 - Yoga classes.